 The Group is answering among others to the CDP water questionnaire each year, since the beginning.
-The answer is publicly available on their website. https://www.cdp.net/en/responses?utf8=%E2%9C%93&queries%5Bname%5D=ENGIE
+The answer is publicly available on their website.
+In 2019, the score was B.

-In 2017, ENGIE is the second utility in the Dow Jones Sustainability Index World in the "Multi and Water Utilities" category.
-The score on water issues is maximal for 3 years now. https://www.engie.com/en/analysts/performance/non-financial-ratings/
+In 2019, ENGIE is the industry leader in the Dow Jones Sustainability Index World and Europe in the "Multi and Water Utilities" category.
+The score on water issues is maximal for 5 years now.